-A: Members who pay dues are considered active for the year.
+A: Members who pay dues are considered Active for the year.
 Members who wish to become permanently Inactive in the midst of the year should be placed on Suspension status for the remainder of the year and then noted as Inactive on the next year's Chapter Personnel Report.
-Inactive is only defined as a member who does not pay their dues and are considered in bad standing with the Sorority.
+Inactive is only defined as a member who does not pay their annual dues and they are considered in bad standing with the Sorority.
 If this is a temporary Inactive status, the member should be placed on Suspension status for the time they plan to not be involved with the chapter.